MillerTFY/streamlit-lesson/lesson.md

 ```

 Your browser will open automatically at `http://localhost:8501`
+Check Terminal: if ask for Email: ,, just enter to skip

 `st.title()` displays a large heading. `st.write()` is a general-purpose function that can display text, dataframes, charts, and more.
 We'll explore more display and input components next.